Creating SMS surveys: Tips, examples and benefits

 Asking for feedback in this way can help you make continuous improvements as your business grows and gives you an opportunity to respond quickly to individual customer concerns and complaints.
 It can also help to create loyalty, particularly if you can demonstrate that you act on customers’ feedback.

-Driving customer loyalty
+To measure customer loyalty

 When you consider that winning new business can cost five to seven times more than retaining an existing customer, any opportunity to build loyalty and learn more about your customer base is worth taking.
 SMS feedback surveys are quick, non-intrusive, and get a great response rate.